nsoperations/Carthage/README.md

 ## Change Log

+### 0.43.0+nsoperations

+- Added the flag `--valid-simulator-identifiers` to limit the set of simulator identifiers to be considered for building when discovering the simulator destination to build for.

 ### 0.42.0+nsoperations

 - Added build option `--build-for-distribution` to enforce the flag BUILD_LIBRARY_FOR_DISTRIBUTION=YES to enable the Swift module stability feature.